Tiavor/C-sharp-programs/README.md

    scheme and window size in the game.
 Because it is that variable, it was hard to program and test for all variations.

-GW2Helper
- - manage multiple gw2 accounts, stores login information encrypted. but the transmission of the password to the client is unsafe.
- - currently working on a better version that useses the built-in login information storage in %appdata%, but it will have a more complicated setup

 PingClient
  - I had disconnects from the internet on a regular basis so I wrote this to check the connection between my pc and another device in my network.